 A listing of best practices that we hope will assist you as a volunteer for The Shoreline Soup Kitchens & Pantries.
-Download here.
+Download the Volunteer Guide here.

 Food Keeper Brochure - download here.